Kickstart

 Getting Started

 The examples found here, as well as community contributed examples may also be found on GitHub in the FusionAuth Kickstart repository.
-If you think you’ve got a cool kickstart, please submit a PR, your example may really help the community.
+If you think you’ve got a cool kickstart, please submit a PR.
+Your example can help the community.

-Here is the simplest kickstart file you can use, it simply adds a single API key and that’s it.
-This may be useful if you intend to complete the rest of your setup by calling APIs in your own application or development setup script.
+Here is the simplest kickstart file you can use.
+It adds a single API key and that’s it.
+This is useful if you intend to complete the rest of your setup by calling APIs in your own application, development setup scripts, or with Terraform.

 {